Helping Global Transition To Low Carbon Future

 - Genetic analyses

-Based upon the best available science, we are highly confident that with a combination of avoidance and transplanting, as has been successfully demonstrated with other mat buckwheat species in the region, we can achieve the successful coexistence of Tiehm’s buckwheat and our environmentally important project, which will supply critically needed lithium products in the U.S.
+Informed by the best available science, we are highly confident that with a combination of avoidance and mitigation efforts, we can achieve the successful coexistence of Tiehm’s buckwheat and our environmentally important project.

 Advocating for a Sustainable Future